The Shareholder's tax report

 The input value of a share is what you paid for the share, including costs.
 If the information concerning input value in the statement of shares and equity certificates is incorrect or incomplete, you must amend and submit the statement.

-From the 2019 income year, all Norwegian banks and financial institutions must report your foreign shares (assets/wealth), gain/loss and dividend to the Tax Administration.
-This information will then be pre-completed in your tax return.
-Check the annual statement from your account operator.
+The Shareholder’s tax report only includes foreign shares that are listed on the Oslo Stock Exchange.
+New for the 2019 income year is that all Norwegian banks and financial institutions must report your foreign shares (assets/wealth), gains/losses and dividends to the Tax Administration.
+This information will therefore be pre-completed in your tax return.
+Check the annual statement from your bank.

 Share information that is not included in the tax return (capital, dividend and gains/losses)

 If you’ve not received the new version of the tax return (more details below), you submit the form “Gain, loss, dividend and capital value of shares and other financial products” (RF-1159).
 If you submit the new version of the tax return, the information must be entered directly in the tax return.
 You do not need to submit the form RF-1159 if you submit the new version of the tax return.